apache/accumulo-testing/README.md

         git clone git@github.com:apache/accumulo-testing.git
         cd accumulo-testing

-2. All configuation files for the test suite are in `conf/`.
+2. All configuration files for the test suite are in `conf/`.
 Only the `accumulo-testing.properties` configuration file needs to be edited as all other configuration files are optional.
    In `accumulo-testing.properites`, review the properties with `test.common.*` prefix as these are used by all tests.